 Now Do Some Tricks

 Once you can play through chord changes fluidly and keep the alternating thumb going, you can start to learn different patterns of rolling your fingers and mixing and matching them.
 A great example is in Bob Dylan's version of "Baby Let Me Follow You Down" on his first album.
-He uses the alternating thumb along with plucked chords to give it an almost hill-country blues feel.
-Just by plucking instead of doing an Scruggs-style roll you've suddenly opened up a whole new style of playing.
+He uses the alternating thumb along with plucked chords to give it a country blues feel.
+Just by plucking instead of doing a Scruggs-style roll you've suddenly opened up a whole new way of playing.